ChristopheHD/beem_energy/README.md

 Custom integration to fetch and stream energy data from [Beem Energy](https://beem.energy) using their REST and MQTT APIs.

+## ⚠️ Project Status: In Development

+**This integration is currently under active development and is not fully functional yet.**
+Features may be incomplete or unstable, and breaking changes can occur at any time.
+We recommend waiting for a stable release before using this integration in a production environment.

 ## Features

 - Live energy data streaming using MQTT.